Lemons, Lavender, & Laundry

 While I have fallen in love with this look, it seemed a bit much to put them in a linen closet.
 After all, it’s a tiny closet that only gets opened when someone needs a clean towel or more toilet paper.
 Still, I wanted to cover the wire shelving with something.
 Enter foam board.
 Yes.
 You heard me right.
 I’m making foam board shelves in the linen closet.
 Let’s go.

-What You Need to Create Foam Board Shelves
+What You Need to Make Foam Board Shelves

 Items needed to cover wire shelving: foam board, wrapping paper, adhesive spray, scissors, binder clips, razor, pencil, ruler, and tape measure